Best AI-Powered PR Platforms in 2026: Cision, Muck Rack, Propel, and Prowly Compared

 FAQ

 Which AI-powered PR platform should I choose?
-There is no universal winner.
+A: There is no universal winner.
 Cision is strongest for broad enterprise PR operations, Muck Rack is strong for journalist relations, Propel is the most workflow-native, Prowly is the easiest mid-market entry, and Meltwater is strongest for intelligence breadth.

 What should a CMO measure after buying an AI PR platform?
-Measure list-building time, pitch response rate, earned placements, reporting time, and downstream AI visibility.
+A: Measure list-building time, pitch response rate, earned placements, reporting time, and downstream AI visibility.
 If those do not improve, the tool is decoration.

 About Christian Lehman